 - You might offer discounts that are generally available to all Amazon customers, such as Lightning Deals.

 - You may give out free products at tradeshows, conventions, or other similar venues where you are unable to monitor whether the recipients write a review or provide or withhold any benefits based on whether a review is written or the content of the review.

 The above changes apply only to product categories other than books.
 We continue to allow the age-old practice of providing advanced review copies of books.”

 Amazon Sellers Are Scared

-When Amazon released the first TOS change on incentivized reviews on October 3rd, there was a tremendous amount of shock and fear from Amazon sellers on two different fronts.
-First, sellers were nervous that their accounts would be banned due to having used these services — there were rumors floating around supporting this.
-That was quickly debunked.
+When Amazon released the first TOS change on incentivized reviews on October 3rd, 2016, there was a tremendous amount of shock and fear from Amazon sellers on two different fronts.

-The second issue people were concerned with was how they would now generate the initial reviews typically required to launch a new product.
-Most new sellers learn through podcasts, training courses, or online Facebook groups, that it is critical to get ‘social proof’ in the form of 5 star reviews.
-And the easiest way to do this was to use a review service.
+The second issue people were concerned with was how they would generate the initial reviews typically required to launch a new product.
+Most new sellers learn through podcasts, seller support training courses, or online Facebook business groups that it’s critical to get ‘social proof’ in the form of 5-star reviews.
+And prior to the negative feedback from Amazon, the easiest way to do this was to use a review service.

 Big Amazon Sellers Speaks Out

 While Amazon is notifying sellers that they’ve identified the review patterns consistent with incentivized reviews, it’s important to remember that launch and promotional services are still valid, assuming they conform to the new TOS.
 Additionally, PPC will help you discover new audiences and increase visibility of your product and does not require aggressive bidding in order to counter a new review policy.